Cristiangorjeanul/Landing-page/README.md

 # Landing-page
 This is my Landing page.
-If you want to see my skills, experience & portfolio please visit: https://cristiangorjeanul.github.io/Landing-page/
+If you want to see my skills & portfolio please visit: https://cristiangorjeanul.github.io/Landing-page/